Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

 \end{corollary}

 We intend to prove Theorem \ref{thm:blatt-saff-simkani-zeros-inside} by combining recent simplified proofs.
 As a first step, we show that the support of any limit measure of $\nu(T_n^{\sfE})$ is contained in $\partial \Omega_{\sfE}$.
-It is always so that most zeros of $T_n^{\sfE}$ approach the polynomially convex hull of $\sfE$ as the following result shows.
+It is always so that most zeros of $T_n^{\sfE}$ approach the so-called \textit{polynomially convex hull} of $\sfE$, with this we mean the set \(\C\setminus\Omega_{\sfE}\).